myosubug/python-webmap-folium/README.md

-# Web map created by folium, python
+# Web map created by folium

 index.html is created py folium on webmap.py.